trongan93/satelliteimage-googleearth/README.md

 From the same motivation with old version.
 This project is used Google Earth Engine API to build a landslide image from GLC records.
 A Landsat, Sentinel, and ALOS satellite image programs are used to create images data.
 This project is improved the performance, query condition and downloading speed

 This is a part of the project "Landslide prediction from Satellite images".
-More detailed details at my personal website and my publications (listened below).
+Project details at my personal website and my publications (listened below).

 Please refer my records.